 We strongly value diversity and encourage members of underrepresented groups to apply.
 The admissions committee looks favorably on courses in the biological and physical sciences, demonstrated interest and/or experience in health psychology research and clinical work, interest in a scientist-practitioner model of training and career, and interpersonal skills and abilities that are suitable for teaching, research, and clinical work in psychology.
-For statistics on students that have been accepted into the program in past years, click on the "Program Data: Admissions, Outcomes and Other Data" tab on the left hand side of this page.
+For statistics on students that have been accepted into the program in the past and their progress, click on the "Program Data: Admissions, Outcomes and Other Data" tab on the left hand side of this page.

-Each year many applicants who meet and exceed the minimum requirements are not selected for admission.
+Each year many applicants who exceed the minimum requirements are not selected for admission.
 Whereas the admissions committee considers all applicants with excellent academic credentials, research potential and clinical interest or experience, successful applicants are those who also best demonstrate an excellent fit with our program and faculty in their applications and interviews.

 Elizabeth Allen, Ph.D.
 Associate Professor of Psychology.
 Expertise: Couples Functioning & Health, Military Marriage, Relationship Education, Infidelity

-Edward J. Dill, Ph.D.
+Edward Dill, Ph.D.
 Assistant Professor of Psychology.
 Expertise: Clinical Child and Adolescent (Pediatric) Psychology, Psychological Assessment, Quantitative Methods, Health-Related Quality of Life, Psychosocial Correlates of Health, Victimization and Bullying

-James Grigsby, Ph.D.Professor of Psychology.
+Jim Grigsby, Ph.D.Professor of Psychology.
 Expertise: Neuropsychology, Cognitive Neuroscience

-Kristin Kilbourn, Ph.D.
-Assistant Professor of Psychology.
-Expertise: Stress and Health, Psychosocial Oncology, Palliative Care, Psychoneuroimmunology, Caregiver Stress
+Kristin Kilbourn, Ph.D.Associate Professor of Psychology.
+Expertise: Stress and Health, Psychosocial Oncology, Palliative Care, Psychoimmunology, Caregiver Stress

 Professor & Clinical Health Psychology Program Director.
 Expertise: Spirituality & Health, Cardiovascular Disorders, ExerciseJonathan Shaffer, Ph.D.